annabellisa/buffel_burning/README.md

-# Binyin winter project
+# Binyin_Winter project

-R scripts for analysing Cenchrus ciliaris SNP data
+R scripts for analysing Cenchrus ciliaris SNP data, to examine roadside burning effects

-## Description
+## Content Description

-Files:
+00_Data: Site and SNP data used in Di et al.

-1. xx.
+01_Functions: All functions used in analysis

-2. xx.
+02_Scripts: Scripts for processing and analysis

-3. xx.
+03_Workspaces: Saved workspaces

-## Authors
+## Code Authors

 Annabel Smith and Di Binyin

 ## Manuscript

-TBA
+Di, B., Firn, J., Buckley, Y.M., Lomas, K., Pausas, J.G., Smith, A.L., in preparation.
+The impact of roadside burning on genetic diversity in a high-biomass invasive grass.

 ## License

-Binyin winter project by Annabel Smith and Di Binyin is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.
+Binyin Winter project by Annabel Smith and Di Binyin is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.
 Based on a work at https://github.com/annabellisa/Binyin_Winter.